Informfully/Documentation/docs/source/augmentation.rst

 The political actors feature identifies and quantifies the political affiliations and ideologies expressed in the text, whether through individuals or organizations.
 More precisely, it detects political parties and candidates mentioned in the text and calculates their frequency.
-This feature makes use of the named entity recognition feature and queries Wikidata to consolidate party aliases and abbreviations, thus, minimizing redundancy.
+This feature utilizes the named entity recognition feature and queries Wikidata to consolidate party aliases and abbreviations, thereby minimizing redundancy.
-These enhancements yield a more precise and concise output, providing a clearer representation of political party frequencies within the text.
+These enhancements yield a more precise and concise output, providing a clearer representation of the frequencies of political parties within the text.
 The political actors/parties feature is used to calculate the representation metrics.

 * Input: A list of dictionaries with named entities, the language of the text, and a dictionary with possible translations of parties.